FlightGearRepublic/FG-1000/README.md

 # FG-1000
-An air superiority fighter idealized by Megaf.
+An air superiority fighter originally conceptualized by Megaf.
 Designed and coded in cooperation with talented people.
 For FlightGear Flight Simulator.